d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 One-sided hypothesis test:
 \rgs

-Two-side hypothesis test:
+Two-sided hypothesis test:
 \rgs

 #### Notes {-}

-In a simulation test for two categorical variables, how many cards will you need and how will the cards be labeled?
+In a randomization test involving two categorical variables, how many cards will you need and how will the cards be labeled?
 \rgs

-Why, in the simulation test, are the cards all shuffled together and randomly dealt into two new groups?
+Why, in the randomization test, are the cards all shuffled together and randomly dealt into two new groups?
 \rgs

 After shuffling, how many cards are dealt into each pile?